flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 Because `Where` takes a function as an argument, it is a HoF.

-By allowing the caller to pass a predicate function (e.g. 'isEven') to the `Where` method, the designers of LINQ have enabled significant extensibility (rather than trying to anticipate the filtering operations that might be needed).
+By allowing the caller to pass a predicate function (e.g. `isEven`) to the `Where` method, the designers of LINQ have enabled significant extensibility; rather than trying to anticipate the filtering operations that might be needed up-front, they allow the user to "plug in" the filtering strategy - c.f. the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

 At this point you're probably thinking that dealing solely in terms of primitive data types and functions to operate on them would be hugely limiting - and indeed it would be!
-FP *does* use composite types, the distinction is that the types don't have _behaviour_ associated with them - they're *just data*.
-I'll cover that in a bit more detail in the section "Algebraic Data Types".
+FP *does* use composite types, the distinction is that types don't have _behaviour_ associated with them - they're *just data*.
+The section "Algebraic Data Types" covers composite types.

 So to summarise (& grossly over-simplify):
 * Functions are first-class things that we pass around like any other kind of parameter